Vishal-22-26/New_repo2/.github/ISSUE_TEMPLATE/my-issue-template.md

 ---
-name: Custom issue template
+name: My issue template
-about: Describe this issue template's purpose here.
+about: This is just a test issue template.
 title: ''
 labels: ''
 assignees: ''